Point-of-purchase marketing & display: The role of graphic design and visual content

 We’ve talked before about the role of materials and colours in POP display.
 To attract the attention, graphic design also plays a role in achieving this objective.
 Marketers manage this vector of emotions carefully to ensure that consumers see consistency.
 If the visual content looks sloppy, dull or off-brand, the shopper sees not mere than confusion.

 For many years, various brand manufacturers have entrusted us with the design and realization of their POP display materials.
 With this valuable experience, we are delighted to share some considerations on printed graphic design, visual content and images for POP marketing & display.

 Before you move on

-The objectives of graphic design and printing
+The goal of graphic design

 So, at the same time you’re developing your display, it’s important to think about the graphic design.
 And it's is only relevant if it drives the objectives of the display: information, education, conversion, market penetration, visibility or awareness, or direct purchase behaviour.

 When looking at visual content, we can usually immediately say whether it is appealing or amiss.
 Five principles can make designs appealing: